 Use the OSS console

-If you want to change the storage class of an object in the OSS console, the size of the object cannot exceed 1 GB.
-To change the storage class of an object that is larger than 1 GB in size, we recommend that you use OSS SDKs or ossutil.
+If you want to convert the storage class of an object in the OSS console, the size of the object cannot exceed 1 GB.
+To convert the storage class of an object whose size is greater than 1 GB, we recommend that you use OSS SDKs or ossutil.

 1. Log on to the OSS console.

 2. In the left-side navigation pane, click Buckets.
-On the Buckets page, click the name of the desired bucket.
+On the Buckets page, click the bucket that contains the object whose storage class you want to convert.

-3. In the left-side navigation pane, choose Files > Objects.
+3. In the left-side navigation tree, choose Object Management > Objects.

-5. We recommend that you keep Retain User Metadata turned on to retain the user metadata of the object after you change the storage class.
+5. We recommend that you keep Retain User Metadata turned on to retain the user metadata of the object after you convert the storage class.

-6. Select the storage class to which you want to convert, and click OK.
+6. Select the storage class to which you want to convert the object, and click OK.

 Use OSS SDKs